 Criminal Intelligence borrows from the same principals as military intelligence but applies them to the issue of policing and law enforcement.

-The use of technology, databases, and shared intelligence (between states and national agencies) has provided significant advantages for combating major crimes such as drug trafficking, organised crime, and money laundering.
+Recent years have seen a significant increase in demand for qualified (and capable) intelligence analysts to support policing operations.The use of technology, databases, and shared intelligence (between states and national agencies) has provided significant advantages for combating major crimes such as drug trafficking, organised crime, and money laundering.

 From Information to Intelligence